Is Tallinn Safe for Tourists? Crime Is Rare. Ice and E-Scooters Are Not.

 Lasnamäe and Kopli

 These areas often get a bad rap in old travel forums, but the reality is much calmer today.
-Kopli has undergone massive regeneration, though the far end of the peninsula still looks industrial.
+Kopli has undergone massive regeneration, turning from a rough industrial zone into a trendy, rapidly evolving neighbourhood.

 Lasnamäe is a sprawling district of brutalist Soviet-era concrete apartment blocks.
 The discomfort here for a tourist is not about crime; it is about the sheer scale of the environment.